britg/DunGen/Readme.md

 # DunGen

-A simple dungeon floor generator in C#.
+A simple dungeon floor generator in C# for Unity3d.
 Inspired by the work of donjon http://donjon.bin.sh/

 ### Scope